 Honey and Preserves.
 These also add sweetness.
 Many cheeses are tangy or salty.
 The balance of salty and sweet in an important one in all of cooking, and preparing a cheese platter is no different.
 Choose a good honey, fig jam or quince paste.

-Spreads and Others.
+Others.
 Mustard, marinated olives, artichoke hearts, roasted red peppers, tapenade.
 For me, these are all optional.
 I don’t include them on every cheese platter, but I like to add them when I want a more substantial platter.
 Especially when your cheese display is where it’s at.
 If you aren’t serving a full meal, then make sure to fluff out your cheese platter with a generous selection of items from all of the above categories.

 Tools.
 Don’t forget to place cheese knives, spreaders, spoons, and skewers alongside each of the items being served.
 You don’t have to get super fancy with your tools, but definitely provide a different knife or spreader for each cheese so the flavors don’t mix together before they even reach guests’ plates.